ghc-proposals/ghc-proposals/AsPatternSynonyms.rst

 -----------------------------
 There is only one change:

-* Allow as-patterns and n+k pattenns in unidirectional pattern synonyms.
+* Allow as-patterns and n+k patterns in unidirectional pattern synonyms.

 For example, this definition would become legal.